STORIES OF OUR FAMILIES

 A quiet but picturesque wedding took place on Saturday afternoon last at the St. Patricks R.C.
 Church when Miss Betty St. Hill of Ypres, 1st Avenue, Belleville was married to Lieutanant Andrew Sheppard son of Mrs. Elsie Sheppard of Trinidad.

-The ceremony was performed by Father Shorrocks, an a reception was afterwards held at the residence of Mr. and Mrs. St. Hill.
+The ceremony was performed by Father Shorrocks, and a reception was afterwards held at the residence of Mr. and Mrs. St. Hill.
 The bride, who looked very attractive and charming, wore white organdie over satin and was attended by her sister Miss Clem

 St. Hill, whose costume was gold, with hat and shoes to match.